timflannagan1/promscale/README.md

 queries from their metrics data, and thus extract more meaningful insights.

-✅  We are the only long-term store for Prometheus data to have recieved a [100% compliance test score](https://promlabs.com/promql-compliance-test-results-timescaledb) (with no cross-cutting concerns) from PromLab's [PromQL Compliance Test Suite](https://promlabs.com/promql-compliance-tests/).
+✅  We are the only long-term store for Prometheus data to have received a [100% compliance test score](https://promlabs.com/promql-compliance-test-results-timescaledb) (with no cross-cutting concerns) from PromLab's [PromQL Compliance Test Suite](https://promlabs.com/promql-compliance-tests/).